bjoroen/serus/README.md

-# Placeholder name VM
+# Serus VM

-Some description of the project, the what, why and so on
+Welcome to my register-based virtual machine project!
+This is a personal project aimed at deepening my understanding of virtual machines, programming language implementations, and Rust.

+Happy coding! 🚀

 ## Instructions